Developmental biology: Embryonic development of animals

 The sperm and egg fuse in the process of fertilization to form a fertilized egg, or zygote.
 This undergoes a period of divisions to form a ball or sheet of similar cells called a blastula or blastoderm.
 These cell divisions are usually rapid with no growth so the daughter cells are half the size of the mother cell and the whole embryo stays about the same size.
 They are called cleavage divisions.

-Mouse epiblast primordial germ cells (see Figure: “The initial stages of human embryogenesis”) undergo extensive epigenetic reprogramming.
+Mouse epiblast primordial germ cells (see Figure: "The initial stages of human embryogenesis") undergo extensive epigenetic reprogramming.
 This process involves genome-wide DNA demethylation, chromatin reorganization and epigenetic imprint erasure leading to totipotency.
 DNA demethylation is carried out by a process that utilizes the DNA base excision repair pathway.

 Morphogenetic movements convert the cell mass into a three layered structure consisting of multicellular sheets called ectoderm, mesoderm and endoderm.
 These sheets are known as germ layers.
 This is the process of gastrulation.
 During cleavage and gastrulation the first regional specification events occur.
 In addition to the formation of the three germ layers themselves, these often generate extraembryonic structures, such as the mammalian placenta, needed for support and nutrition of the embryo, and also establish differences of commitment along the anteroposterior axis (head, trunk and tail).

 Regional specification is initiated by the presence of cytoplasmic determinants in one part of the zygote.
 The cells that contain the determinant become a signaling center and emit an inducing factor.
 Because the inducing factor is produced in one place, diffuses away, and decays, it forms a concentration gradient, high near the source cells and low further away.
 The remaining cells of the embryo, which do not contain the determinant, are competent to respond to different concentrations by upregulating specific developmental control genes.
 This results in a series of zones becoming set up, arranged at progressively greater distance from the signaling center.
 In each zone a different combination of developmental control genes is upregulated.
 These genes encode transcription factors which upregulate new combinations of gene activity in each region.
 Among other functions, these transcription factors control expression of genes conferring specific adhesive and motility properties on the cells in which they are active.
 Because of these different morphogenetic properties, the cells of each germ layer move to form sheets such that the ectoderm ends up on the outside, mesoderm in the middle, and endoderm on the inside.

 Morphogenetic movements not only change the shape and structure of the embryo, but by bringing cell sheets into new spatial relationships they also make possible new phases of signaling and response between them.
+In addition, first morphogenetic movements of embryogenesis, such as gastrulation, epiboly and twisting, directly activate pathways involved in endomesoderm specification through mechanotransduction processes.
+This property was suggested to be evolutionary inherited from endomesoderm specification as mechanically stimulated by marine environmental hydrodynamic flow in first animal organisms (first metazoa).